sweeks/multiviewer/docs/multiviewer-specification.md

   higher numbered windows.
 If the selected window becomes inactive, then `W1` is selected;
   otherwise the selected window does not change.
 Afterwards, if `num_active_windows == 1`, then `layout_mode == FULLSCREEN` and `fullscreen_mode == FULL`.

+- **Screensaver**: sends commands to the selected Apple TV to take it to screensaver.

 **Add Window** and **Remove Window** do not change `window_tv`.